exasol/cloudwatch-adapter/doc/design.md

 Cons:

 * More complex
+* Requires sequential execution
-* Requires sequential execution; --> Some locking mechanism is needed to ensure that it's not possible that two Lambdas report the same data in simultaneous.
+* A locking mechanism is needed to ensure that two Lambdas do not report the same data simultaneously.

 ### Store Credentials